Hands-On Walk Through of Community Edition

 User: admin Pass: admin

-The very first time you login Lenses will ask you for your authorization code.
-This is easy to setup, just follow the link from the login screen:
+The very first time you login Lenses will ask you to verify with your email.
+This is easy to setup, just click on the "Verify" button:

-That link will take you to thesetup page where you can enter your email address.
+The verify link will take you to the setup page on Lenses website, where you can enter your email address:

 Click on Let's Start to access the Lenses UI.
 The first view you'll see is the Environments view.
 This is where Lenses displays all of your connected Kafka Environments.
 This can include: the Kafka clusters themselves, Kafka Connect, Schema Registry, connectors, consumers, even the Kubernetes clusters it's all running in.
 Environments mean your entire Kafka ecosystem not just the clusters themselves.
 For our demo setup we only have one environment connected, but you can have up to two at no charge with Community Edition.